-Computer-Aided Drafting Technology This curriculum properts the students to apply
+Computer-Aided Drafting Technology

-This curriculum prepares the students to apply technical skills and advanced computer software and hardware to develop plans and related documentation, and manage the hardware and software of a CAD system.
+This curriculum prepares students to apply technical skills and advanced computer software and hardware to develop plans and related documentation, and manage the hardware and software of a CAD system.
 Includes instruction in architectural drafting, computer-assisted drafting and design (CADD), creating and managing two and three-dimensional models, linking CAD documents to other software applications, and operating systems.
-Graduates should qualify for CAD jobs in architectural and engineering consulting firms and industrial design businesses.
+Graduates should qualify for CAD jobs in architectural and engineering firms and industrial design businesses.